Jump toUpdate content

 Find out more about IoT Hub Routes in the Routes reference page.

-This section is a continuation of to the Iot Hub CLI quickstart.
-Make sure you followed the quickstart before beginning.
+This section is a continuation of the Iot Hub CLI quickstart.
+Make sure to follow the quickstart before beginning.

 BUCKET="my-bucket-$RANDOM" # Buckets are globally unique, suffix with a random number